How to Make a Giant Dreamcatcher with 3 Items

 Cover the hula hoop with your found material and go back and patch up any missed spots.

 And now it’s time to start weaving, I suppose you’d call it, this dream catcher!
 Tie off your yarn onto your hula hoop.

 Wrap your yarn or rope around the hoop where you first want your dream catcher to start.
 The closer together in the beginning, the tighter the weave when you get to the center.
 Hold the rope or yarn onto the hoop and then pull the string through the loop it creates like in the picture above.
 This is the basis for how you will knot the entire piece.

 Continue around and around the hoop.
 Once you’ve finished that circuit you’ll start connecting in the middle of the yarn/rope from the previous round, looping the string in the exact same way.

 You just go around and around.
 If you run out of string or yarn simply tie off the old piece and tie on new.
 The knots can easily get bulky, and I wish that I had made simple single knots reinforced by glue rather than double knotting 2 pieces.
 They’d be far less bulky and noticeable in my finished project.

 When you get to the center tie off and you’re set.
 You can adorn your dream catcher any way you wish, even like the one I made here previously.

 Remember that one?
 Isn’t she pretty?
 She still lives right there next to the moose who, unfortunately, has become something of a clothes rack 🙂

-Whether you make it fancy, or keep it simple, one thing’s for sure… this jumbo dream catcher is so fun, so neat and the perfect addition to any statement wall.
+Whether its fancy or simple, one thing’s for sure… this jumbo dream catcher is fun, neat, and the perfect addition to any statement wall.
 And if it happens to snatch those bad dreams out of the air before they make it to the bed of you or yours, that’s pretty awesome, too.